sonata-project/EntityAuditBundle/README.md

 * PostgesSQL
 * SQLite

+*We can only really support the databases if we can test them via Travis.*

 ## Contributing

 Please before commiting, run this command `./vendor/bin/php-cs-fixer fix --verbose` to normalize the coding style.